Trump Plan To Slash US Troops Sparks Concern In Germany - UrduPoint

 Trump Plan To Slash US Troops Sparks Concern In Germany

+German Foreign Minister Heiko Maas said both countries stood to gain from close cooperation even if the transatlantic relationship had become "complicated" under Trump.

-Other senior politicians in Berlin were more blunt in their criticism, slamming the plan as the latest blow to US-German ties and a potential security risk.
+Other senior politicians in Berlin were more blunt, slamming the plan as the latest blow to US-German ties and a potential security risk.

-The Wall Street Journal reported on Friday that Trump had ordered the Pentagon to slash the number of US military personnel by 9,500 from the current 34,500 permanently assigned in Germany.

-Such a move would significantly reduce the US commitment to European defence under the NATO umbrella, and appeared to catch Berlin off guard.

 "We appreciate the cooperation with the US armed forces that has grown over decades.
 It is in the interest of both of our countries."
+Peter Beyer, Chancellor Angela Merkel's coordinator for transatlantic relations, warned that "the German-US relationship could be severely affected" by Trump's decision.

+The Wall Street Journal and other media reported on Friday that Trump had ordered the Pentagon to slash the number of US military personnel by 9,500 from the current 34,500 permanently assigned in Germany.

+Such a move would significantly reduce the US commitment to European defence under the NATO umbrella, and appeared to catch Berlin off guard.

-But he admitted ties had become strained under Trump.
+- 'Wake-up call' - But Maas admitted ties with the Trump administration had become strained.

 "We are close partners in the transatlantic alliance.
-But it's complicated," Maas told Bild.
+But it's complicated," Maas told Bild, in a nod to rows ranging from the Iranian nuclear deal to NATO contributions and Berlin's support for a Russian gas pipeline.

 There was no immediate confirmation from US officials about the alleged plan to slash US troop numbers in Germany and cap them at 25,000 in future.

-But it comes amid tensions between the Trump administration and European allies over longstanding cooperation agreements.
+But Trump's lukewarm support of longstanding cooperation agreements with European allies has long caused alarm on the continent.

-Trump has been particularly critical of Germany in recent years, accusing the fellow NATO member of not spending enough on defence.
+The US leader been particularly scathing towards Germany in recent years, accusing the fellow NATO member of not spending enough on defence.

 Germany hosts more US troops than any other country in Europe, a legacy of the Allied occupation after World War II.

-Johann Wadephul, a senior member in Merkel's conservative CDU party, said the plan showed that the Trump administration was "neglecting an elementary leadership task: involving alliance partners in the decision-making process".
+Johann Wadephul, a senior member in Chancellor Angela Merkel's conservative CDU party, said the troop reduction plan should showed that the Trump administration was "neglecting an elementary leadership task: involving alliance partners in the decision-making process".

-- 'Security realignment' - Peter Beyer, Chancellor Angela Merkel's coordinator for transatlantic relations, warned that Trump's plan to pull out some 9,500 US troops and their families would weaken "transatlantic bridges".

-"The German-US relationship could be severely affected by such a decision from the US president," he told DPA news agency.
+It also served as another "wake-up call" for Europeans to take more responsibility for their own defence, he said in a statement on Saturday.

-Rolf Muetzenich, leader of the parliamentary group of the centre-left SPD, Merkel's junior coalition partner, told the Funke newspaper group that the US troop reduction could lead to "a lasting realignment of security policy in Europe".
+- 'Colossal mistake' - Rolf Muetzenich, leader of the parliamentary group of the centre-left SPD, Merkel's junior coalition partner, told the Funke newspaper group that the US plan could lead to "a lasting realignment of security policy in Europe".

+Former US Army Europe commander Ben Hodges, who was stationed in the German city of Wiesbaden before he retired, said a US drawdown would be "a colossal mistake" and "a gift" for Russian President Vladimir Putin.

+"US troops are not in Europe to protect Germans," he tweeted.
+"They are forward-based, as part of NATO, to protect all members, including USA."
+Although the American military presence has strongly declined since the end of the Cold War nearly three decades ago, Germany remains a crucial hub for US armed forces.

 Polish Prime Minister Mateusz Morawiecki said Saturday that he hoped some of the troops moved out of Germany could be reassigned to Poland.